superworld-cyens/MED4PEST/README.md

     cd Sensors
     Install dependencies: pip install -r requirements.txt

-    After installing packages in requirements.tx, verify if all package are installed coorectly.
+After installing packages in requirements.tx, verify if all package are installed correctly.
 Some issue:
 Find the FAQs below

 Usage